plblum/jivs/planning/ModelRules Design Overview.md

 They are the direct output of Jivs field/configuration validation.

-### 4.4 BusinessLogicError
+### 4.4 ExternalIssueFound

-`BusinessLogicError` represents issues produced outside the normal Jivs validator pipeline.
+`ExternalIssueFound` represents issues produced outside the normal Jivs validator pipeline.

 Examples: